List of Fast & Furious characters: Connor Rhodes

-Fast & Furious Presents: Hobbs & Shaw
+Antagonists introduced in Fast & Furious Presents: Hobbs & Shaw

 Brixton Lore

 Brixton Lore is a cyber-genetically enhanced terrorist working for the organization Eteon.
 He was previously a field agent with MI6 and a colleague of Deckard until he was approached by Eteon.
 Brixton attempted to recruit Deckard into the terrorist organization, which led to Deckard shooting him, but he survived with Eteon's aid.
 He is assigned by Eteon to secure the Snowflake virus and nearly wipes out an MI6 team attempting to retrieve it, but one agent, Hattie, survives, and injects herself with the virus before escaping.
 In pursuing Hattie, Brixton comes into conflict again with Deckard, as well as Hobbs, as the unlikely allies look to prevent Eteon from acquiring Snowflake.
 He ultimately engages Hobbs and Shaw in a fight, which ends with Hobbs and Deckard overpowering him.
 Following his defeat, he is remotely terminated by Eteon's director.
 Brixton is portrayed by Idris Elba.